ErnestK/log_parser/README.md

 But it can be converted to `true` and the check will turn on

 ### Repositories
-Since the problem asked to use the DDD methodology, I decided to use the repository pattern.
+Since the interviewers asked me to use the DDD methodology patterns, I decided to use the repository pattern.
 I developed it inspired by the spring boot repository.
 We describe repositories without being tied to a database and the methods that we want to execute on db
 (in Kotlin, these are just interfaces, we had to use modules but prohibit calling them directly, it's a pity that there are no abstract methods in Ruby),